ch41rmn/ab-initio.me/_posts/2021-07-18-welcome-to-jekyll.markdown

 description: |
   Lessons in using Jekyll for the first time - Github actions, Jekyll favicon, and SEO
 ---
+This blog is built by Jekyll, which is a tool that allows software engineers who writes markdown documentation during work to also blog using markdown at night and on the weekends.

-GitHub Pages' support for Jekyll is almost perfect.
+And GitHub Pages' support for Jekyll is almost perfect.
 Almost.

 Time for a few quick lessons learned then.